-You have been asking me why, during certain periods, a degenerate style of speech comes to the fore, and how it is that men's wits have gone downhill into certain vices-in such a way that exposition at one time has taken on a kind of puffed-up strength, and at another has become mincing and modulated like the music of a concert piece.
-You wonder why sometimes bold ideas-bolder than one could believe -have been held in favour, and why at other times one meets with phrases that are disconnected and full of innuendo, into which one must read more meaning than was intended to meet the ear.
-Or why there have been epochs which maintained the right to a shameless use of metaphor.
+You have been asking me why, during certain periods, a degenerate style of speech comes to the fore, and how it is that men's wits have gone downhill into certain vices-in such a way that exposition at one time has taken on a kind of puffed-up strength. and at another has become mincing and modulated like the music of a concert piece.
+You wonder why sometimes bold ideas-bolder than one could believe -have been held in favour, and why at other times one meets with phrases that are disconnected and full of innuendo, into which one must read more meaning than was intended to meet the ear. why there have been epochs which maintained the right to a shameless use of metaphor.
 For answer, here is a phrase which you are wont to notice in the popular speech-one which the Greeks have made into a proverb: "Man's speech is just like his life." a Exactly as each individual man's actions seem to speak, so people's style of speaking often reproduces the general character of the time, if the morale of the public has relaxed and has given itself over to effeminacy.
 Wantonness in speech is proof of public luxury, if it is popular and fashionable, and not confined to one or two individual instances.
 A man's ability b cannot possibly be of one sort and his soul of another.
 If his soul be wholesome, well-ordered, serious, and restrained, his ability also is sound and sober.
 Conversely, when the one degenerates, the other is also contaminated.
 Do you not see that if a man's soul has become sluggish, his limbs drag and his feet move indolently?
 If it is womanish, that ipso incessu adparere mollitiam?
 Si ille acer est et ferox, concitari gradum?
 Si furit aut, quod furori simile est, irascitur, turbatum esse corporis motum nec ire, sed ferri?

 Quanto hoc magis accidere ingenio putas, quod totum animo permixtum est; ab illo fingitur, illi 4 paret, inde legem petit.
 Quomodo Maecenas vixerit notius est, quam ut narrari nunc debeat, quomodo ambulaverit, quam delicatus fuerit, quam cupierit videri, quam vitia sua latere noluerit.
 Quid ergo?
-Non oratio eius aeque soluta est quam ipsc discinctus?
-Non tam insignita illius verba sunt quam cultus, quam comitatus, quam domus, quam uxor?
+Non oratio eius aeque soluta est quam ipse discinctus?
+Non taminsignita illius verba sunt quam cultus, quam comitatus, quam domus, quam uxor?
 Magni vir ingenii fuerat, si illud egisset via rectiore, si non vitasset intellegi, si non etiam in oratione difflueret.
-Videbis itaque eloquentiam ebrii hominis involutam et errantem et licentiae plenam.1 b Terentia.
-For her charms see Horace, Od. ii.
-12; for
+Videbis itaque eloquentiam ebrii hominis involutam et errantem et licentiae plenam.1 vado later MSS.; vada BA.

 5 Quid turpius "amne silvisque ripa comantibus?"
 Vide ut "alveum lintribus arent versoque vado 2 remittant hortos."
 Quid?
 Si quis "feminae cinno crispat et labris columbatur incipitque suspirans, ut cervice lassa fanantur nemoris tyranni."
-"Inremediabilis factio rimantur epulis lagonaque temptant
+"Inremediabilis factio rimantur epulis lagonaque temptant b Terentia.
+For her charms see Horace, Od. ii.
+12; for 302 one can detect the effeminacy by his very gait?
+That a keen and confident soul quickens the step?
+That madness in the soul, or anger (which resembles madness), hastens our bodily movements from walking to rushing?